Past, Present and Future (Al Stewart album): Cover art

 The UK cover (CBS) is of gatefold design, with a photo of Al Stewart, unusually wearing a three-piece suit, leaning on a mantelpiece in a drawing room.
-The picture was taken by photographer and film director Mario Grattarola at the Geffrye Museum in Shoreditch, London.
+The picture was taken by photographer and film director Mario Grattarola at the Geffrye Museum in Hoxton, London.
 The album's inner section and back cover include all song lyrics, brief notes by the artist about each song and also a contribution by author Erika Cheetham about Nostradamus.
 The US album cover (Janus Records), by Hipgnosis and George Hardie, is a photography-like rendition of the Marvel Comics character Doctor Strange using his Cloak of Levitation to travel through a hole created in the air into an alternative universe.